lapps/org.lappsgrid.examples/README.md

 To get the right version number, please check the [ANC's Nexus repository](http://www.anc.org:8080/nexus) for the latest parent pom version, search for "war-parent-pom" and select the highest version number for the snapshots in the org.lappsgrid.maven group.

-Add a dependency to the `org.lappsgrid.all` module:
+Add a dependency to the `org.lappsgrid.all` module to the current project:

 ```xml
 <dependency>